Lisa S. Wren

 Lisa quickly zeroes in on her clients’ key needs, including structuring term sheets, drafting and negotiating loan documentation, clearing title, analyzing lien perfection best practices and evaluating corporate and acquisition due diligence.
 When a difficult issue arises, her clients count on her for timely and practical solutions.
 She routinely leads dynamic, inter-office teams, bringing Clark Hill’s deep bench and specialty experience onboard.

 In-house counsel also retain Lisa to tackle special projects, including creating and updating form credit documentation, and providing cost-effective non-disclosure agreement and syndicated lending participation reviews.

 Prior to joining Clark Hill, Lisa held positions with an AmLaw 100 and an AmLaw 200 firm, where she secured credit transactions with a broad range of collateral, including health care insurance receivable, cable and television licenses and franchises, certificated and uncertificated investment property, third party deposit and brokerage accounts, intellectual property, trust assets and fixtures.
-Following law school, she served as a law clerk for the Honorable R. Barry McAndrews of the Pennsylvania Court of Common Pleas, where she gained valuable insight into the resolution of business disputes at the trial court level.

 During law school, Lisa earned distinction as a Managing Editor of the Villanova Law Review and published her article “United States v.
 Cheeley: Leaving the Back Door Open for Arbitrary Death Sentencing.”
 Lisa continues to write and speak on current topics in her field, recently teaching for both the Pennsylvania Bar Institute and the New Jersey Institute for Continuing Legal Education.